Marble Hornets: Reception and legacy

-The reception for Marble Hornets was mostly positive from critics, journalist and fans.
-After its release the series' popularity grew, and it started getting comparisons to Lonelygirl15 and iChannel.
+The reception for Marble Hornets was mostly positive from critics, journalist, and fans.
+After its release popularity grew, and it began being compared to Lonelygirl15 and iChannel.
 In 2011, Crushable said that Marble Hornets is "by far the best of the bunch, largely because it's so well constructed," noting that the entries runtime may range from 30 seconds, to 8 minutes long.
 They also praised the storytelling, stating "the thing it gets so right is never giving you anything more than what you absolutely need at any given point, laying out the story with remarkable precision."
 In 2013, Dread Central named Marble Hornets one of their "Top 10 Horror Fan Films", noting that it "isn't technically a film" it still contained an "interwoven examination of the mythical Slender Man" and that they felt it was "what quality fanfare and found footage is really all about."

-In November 2014, the series was acknowledged by film critic Roger Ebert in a tweet.
+In November 2014, Marble Hornets was acknowledged on the Twitter account of the departed film critic Roger Ebert in a tweet.
 In 2018, Bloody Disgusting made an editorial article about Marble Hornets, in which they said "We may yet see a new found-footage influenced phenomenon that takes the internet by storm [...] but Marble Hornets will forever be remembered as a landmark in online entertainment, and proof that great ideas can often overcome a lack of budget or even experience."
-Also in 2018, a writer for The New York Times said "The simplicity of the character was perfect for low-budget, homemade interpretations." and described the series as "a cult hit, gaining fans far beyond internet forums."
+Also in 2018, a writer for The New York Times said "The simplicity of the character was perfect for low-budget, homemade interpretations." and described it as "a cult hit, gaining fans far beyond internet forums."

 In 2019, a writer for The Verge stated that "likely many others, by word of mouth and niche online communities where people would discuss the series like they were investigating it alongside Jay," and that "Marble Hornets felt like the Evil Dead cult, horror classic of the internet".
 In 2023 MovieWeb named Marble Hornets one of their "10 Best The Blair Witch Project Rip-offs" also saying "While one can easily find the entire '8-hour movie' on YouTube that slices together all the segments, a few cuts exist that form a more cohesive cinematic narrative.
 Essentially, to make this a movie, you must do a bit of digging and exploration, but it is certainly worth the time."

-As of 2013, the series had over 250,000 subscribers and had received 55 million views, with the first video getting over 1 million views.
-The series also established the Slender Man symbol, which has since appeared in many other stories featuring the character.
+As of 2013, Marble Hornets had over 250,000 subscribers and had received 55 million views, with the first video getting over 1 million views.
+It also established the Slender Man symbol, which has since appeared in many other stories featuring the character.
 In the years since, multiple web series inspired by Marble Hornets were created, including EverymanHYBRID and TribeTwelve.
-These types of web series were given the nickname "The Slenderverse".
+These types of web series were together given the nickname "The Slenderverse".